 Read the complete photo-essay: The New China Syndrome

 Underground filmmaker Len Bracken updated his dramatic film The Lazy Ones in 2015 to highlight his theoretical work.
-The film was produced for private and small-audience screenings.
+The film, rechristened Considerations on THE LAZY ONES, was produced for private and small-audience screenings.

 The Lazy Ones is a 56-minute dramatic film by Len Bracken starring Fred Cox as a government agent charged with investigating the Work Elimination Front.